 Unless this is a pre employment exam, please bring with you a list of any medications that you are taking, including the name of the medication, the amount of the dosage, and the frequency of usage.

-The use of recreational drugs (marijuana, etc.) or alcohol on the day of the examination may be cause to suspend the examination.
+The use of recreational drugs (marijuana, etc.) or alcohol on the day of the examination will be cause to suspend the examination.
 Do not use illegal or recreational drugs for at least 24 hours before being tested.

 The short answer is yes.
 Various entities may use exam results in court proceedings in different ways, including but not limited to: